Cuscatlán Stadium

 The Cuscatlán Stadium (Estadio Cuscatlán) is a football stadium located in the city of San Salvador, El Salvador.
 It was inaugurated in 1976.
 It can hold 53,400 spectators, making it the Association Football stadium with the largest spectator capacity in Central America and the Caribbean.
-The stadium has undergone several renovations, including in 1997; 2007; 2008; 2015, with the change of colors alluding to the country's flag (blue and white); and the most recent in 2020, with the installation of a new screen 100m² 4K LED and 54 new 1,500-watt metal halide luminaires with a capacity of 1,000 luxes, and an automated irrigation system.
+The stadium has undergone several renovations, including in 1997; 2007; 2008; 2015, with the change of colors alluding to the country's flag (blue and white); and the most recent in 2020, with the installation of a new screen 100 m^{2} 4K LED and 54 new 1,500-watt metal halide luminaires with a capacity of 1,000 luxes, and an automated irrigation system.

 History

 Cuscatlán stadium was first developed as a replacement to what at the time was El Salvador's largest stadium, Estadio Nacional de la Flor Blanca (now known as Estadio Jorge "Mágico" González).
 Its creation was made possible by EDESSA (Estadios Deportivos de El Salvador) who in 1969 first proposed the idea of a new national stadium.

 Construction began on 24 March 1971, with then-president of El Salvador General Fidel Sánchez Hernández laying the first stone.
 After 5 years of building, the stadium was opened and held its first game on 24 July 1976.
 This day saw German Bundesliga champions Borussia Mönchengladbach play the El Salvador national team, with the match ending 2–0 to the German side.

 On 25 May 1978, EDESSA agreed to and signed a 599-year lease of the stadium to CLIMA (Asociación de Clubes de Liga Mayor A').
 As a result, CLIMA is now the operator of the stadium, and controls what events are held there.